 Peel and cut potatoes into about 1-inch cubes.
-Cut the carrot and green peppers into big chunks.
+Cut the carrot, green peppers onion into big chunks.
 Mix the soy sauce, sugar, rice wine, garlic and corn syrup.

 In a small pot (preferably non-stick), sauté the potatoes and carrots in vegetable oil over medium heat for 4 – 5 minutes.